Nadia district

 Nadia district (/bn/) is a district in the Indian state of West Bengal.
 It lies in the Presidency division.
 It borders Bangladesh to the east, North 24 Parganas and Hooghly districts to the south, Purba Bardhaman to the west, and Murshidabad to the north.

 Nadia district is highly influential in the cultural history of Bengal.
-The standard version of Bengali, developed in the 19th century, is based on the dialect spoken around Shantipur region of Nadia.
+The standard form of modern Bengali, developed in the 19th century, is based on the dialect spoken around Shantipur region of Nadia.
 Known as the "Oxford of Bengal", Nabadwip made many contributions to Indian philosophy, such as the Navya-Nyaya system of logic, and is the birthplace of the Vaishnava saint Chaitanya Mahaprabhu.
 The district is still largely agricultural.

 Etymology

 "Nadia" is a shortened name for a historic city in the district.
 Nabadwip, literally "new island", was formerly an island created by alluvial deposits of the Ganga.

 Geography

 Nadia district is located in southern West Bengal, in the west-central Bengal region.
 The district is largely an alluvial plain, formed by the constant shifting of the various rivers of the Ganges Delta.
 To the west of the district is the Bhagirathi (or Hooghly) river, which was once the main distributary of the Ganga towards the Bay of Bengal, and is still considered to be the continuation of the Ganga for Hindus.
 As the main flow of the Ganga ran east into the Padma, the Bhagirathi largely dried up.
 Most of the rivers flowing through Nadia now have little water in them.
 Nearly all the district has been converted into farmland.